Skip to Main Content

 Many mortgage lenders rely on the Secured Overnight Financing Rate (SOFR) to determine the adjustments for ARMs.
 The yield on the one-year Treasury bill and the 11th District cost of funds index (COFI) are other common benchmarks.

-ARM requirements are similar to those for fixed-rate mortgages.
-However, qualifying for an adjustable-rate mortgage can be more difficult because you’ll need enough income in case interest rates climb.
-As with any other mortgage, you’ll need to prove your employment and income as part of the application.
-That means providing paperwork such as pay stubs, tax returns, W-2s and any documents about other income, like child support.
+Qualifying for an adjustable-rate mortgage can be more difficult because you’ll need enough income to make higher monthly payments if interest rates climb.
+But in other respects, qualifying for an ARM is similar to qualifying for any other mortgage.
+You’ll need to provide information about your employment and income through paperwork such as pay stubs, tax returns, W-2s and other income documentation — for example, proof of child support.

 ARM credit score qualifications

 You’ll need a credit score of at least 620 to qualify for a conventional ARM.
-FHA ARMs have a lower threshold: 580.
+FHA ARMs have a lower threshold: 580, or 500 if you’re prepared to make a 10% down payment.
 VA ARMs don’t have a blanket credit score requirement, but many VA lenders look for at least 620.

 ARM debt-to-income (DTI) ratio qualifications